Jones Fracture Treatment in Dallas & Frisco

 - Problems walking

-How is a Jones Fracture Diagnosed?
+How Is a Jones Fracture Diagnosed?

 Dr. Berry will be able to determine if you have a Jones fracture or some other type of injury to the metatarsal.
 He will conduct a physical examination by pressing areas of the foot to assess the location of the pain.

 Getting the diagnosis correct is absolutely essential, as the precise nature of the diagnosis heavily affects treatment and management.
 It can be difficult to know how to tell if your foot is fractured, but speaking with an orthopedic specialist can help.

-How is a Jones Fracture Treated?
+How Is a Jones Fracture Treated?

 The treatment of a Jones fracture depends mostly on the severity of the fracture itself.
 There are several methods you can employ to manage the pain and begin treating the injury, even before seeing a doctor.